mktcode/simplor-website/docs/CONSUMER.md

 ### Requesting and Receiving Data

 SimplOr is decentralized by default.
 But there are two factors that determine how decentralized a response will be: The number of oracles you require to respond before your callback gets invoked and the adapter that is responsible for fetching the actual data.
-The default adapter for requesting the ETH price for example let's you decide if you want to have a decentralized median result or a result from one specific source.
+The default adapter for requesting the ETH price for example let's you decide if you want to have a decentralized median result from multiple sources or a result from one specific source.

 So basically you decide how many confirmations of a response you want and the adapter decides (or lets you decide) how decentralized the data sources shall be.